PixelFpv/IDU-Mods/README.md

          PASSWORD = "YOUR IDU LOGIN PASSWORD"
          TOKEN = "YOUR DISCORD BOT TOKEN"

-         #LEAVE BLANK IF YOU DONT WANT TO USE
+         #FOR CHANEL ID LEAVE BLANK IF YOU DONT WANT TO USE

          AKTUALNOSCI_CHANEL_ID = CHANEL TO SEND AKTUALNOŚCI